gloveboxes/Windows-IoT-Core-Graphics-Library/README.md

 ##Class Ht16K33BiColor

 The [Adafruit Bicolor LED Square Pixel Matrix with I2C Backpack](https://www.adafruit.com/product/902) are a great way to add a little more colour to your projects.
-They are called BiColor but are actually able to product three colours.
 With two LEDS, a Red and a Green you can actually combine and create three colours.
-Red, Green and Yellow.
+Red, Green and Yellow, nice.

+You can create a wide display panel using multiple of these LED Matrices and treat them as one panel.

 The Pixel class includes a three colour palette, BiColour.Red, BiColour.Green and BiColor.Yellow to control this baby.